-'The Green Book' also states:- 'The list above is not exhaustive, and the medical practitioner should apply clinical judgement to take into account the risk of influenza exacerbating any underlying disease that a patient may have, as well as the risk of serious illness from influenza itself.
+'The Green Book' also states:- 'The list above is not exhaustive, and the medical practitioner should apply clinical judgment to take into account the risk of influenza exacerbating any underlying disease that a patient may have, as well as the risk of serious illness from influenza itself.
 Influenza vaccine should be offered in such cases even if the individual is not in the clinical risk groups specified above.
-Consideration should also be given to the vaccination, with inactivated vaccine, of household contacts of immunocompromised individuals, i.e. individuals who expect to share living accommodation on most days over the winter and therefore for whom continuing close contact is unavoidable'.
+Vaccination should also be offered to household contacts of immunocompromised individuals, i.e. individuals who expect to share living accommodation on most days over the winter and therefore for whom continuing close contact is unavoidable.'

 A list of Read codes to define patients with each of these conditions has been finalised by the Primary Care Information Service (PRIMIS+) for the Department of Health.
-This list is reviewed yearly and for the 2014-15 season there are some changes to the codes for the disease areas.
-Codes for Atrial Fibrillation, Severe Learning Disability are now included plus there is an expansion of codes for Splenic Dysfunction.
-The latter includes conditions such as Coeliac Disease, Thalassaemia and Sickle cell disease.
-The full list of PRIMIS codes is available from the SCIMP website.
+This list is reviewed yearly and for the 2015-16 season there are some changes to the codes for the disease areas.
+The full list of

+PRIMIS codes is available from the SCIMP website.
 Software systems have been asked to integrate these codes into their searches and audits.